Part 4

 are there any other sapients?

-It took you a long time to figure out how to properly ask this question.
-‘Are there any other kinds of people?’ didn’t work — ‘people’ synonyms with ‘mantis’ for most, so asking this only yielded terse assertions about the wingless.
 When you learned to hunt, you also learned one of the big divides in the world was between the edible and the inedible.
 Mantids stand elevated from the vulgar creatures of the world, and all of them — beetles, ants, wolves, apes, bats — can be eaten, though one may not want to.
 The one exception is mantids — cannibalism is contrary to the ancestors’ teachings, and any who would practice such is no mantid, but a beast.
 You asked if there were other exceptions, and there were none.

 Great.
 New facts (interesting ones, even), but you were no closer to answering your question.
-One day, you explored out by the the farms where the noble roaches toil.
+One day, you explored out by the the farms where the chorus roaches toil.
 One roach, strolling between fields, nodded at you, and said a hello.

 It startled and you ran all the way back home.
 But it revealed the proper approach to the question: